Iceland: Climate

+Atlantic Meridional Overturning Circulation (AMOC) to a national security risk, recognising severe climate impacts like extreme European winters, food/energy insecurity, and economic disruption as major threats.

 Wildlife

 The entire country is in a single ecoregion, the Iceland boreal birch forests and alpine tundra.
 Some areas are covered by glaciers.

 Plants

 Phytogeographically, Iceland belongs to the Arctic province of the Circumboreal Region within the Boreal Kingdom.
-Plantlife consists mainly of grassland, which is regularly grazed by livestock.
-The most common tree native to Iceland is the northern birch (Betula pubescens), which formerly formed forests over much of Iceland, along with aspens (Populus tremula), rowans (Sorbus aucuparia), common junipers (Juniperus communis), and other smaller trees, mainly willows.
+Vegetation is dominated by grasslands, which are regularly grazed by livestock.
+The most common native tree is the northern birch (Betula pubescens), which historically formed extensive forests across Iceland, along with aspens (Populus tremula), rowans (Sorbus aucuparia), the only native gymnosperm, common juniper (Juniperus communis), and other smaller trees, mainly willows (Salix spp.).

 When the island was first settled, it was extensively forested, with around 30% of the land covered in trees.
 In the late 12th century, Ari the Wise described it in the Íslendingabók as "forested from mountain to sea shore".
 Permanent human settlement greatly disturbed the isolated ecosystem of thin, volcanic soils and limited species diversity.
 The forests were heavily exploited over the centuries for firewood and timber.
 Deforestation, climatic deterioration during the Little Ice Age, and overgrazing by sheep imported by settlers caused a loss of critical topsoil due to erosion.
 Today, many farms have been abandoned.
 Three-quarters of Iceland's 100,000 km2 is affected by soil erosion; 18000 km2 is affected to a degree serious enough to make the land useless.
 Only a few small birch stands now exist in isolated reserves.
 The Icelandic Forest Service and other forestry groups promote large-scale reforestation in the country.
 Due to the reforestation efforts, the forest cover of Iceland has increased sixfold since the 1990s.
 That helps to offset carbon emissions, prevent sandstorms, and increase the productivity of farms.
 The planting of new forests has increased the number of trees, but the result does not compare to the original forests.
 Some of the planted forests include introduced species.
 The tallest tree in Iceland is a sitka spruce planted in 1949 in Kirkjubæjarklaustur; it was measured at 25.2 m in 2013.
 Algae including Chondrus crispus, Phyllphora truncata, Phyllophora crispa, and others have been recorded from Iceland.